jucian0/posts/developing-redux.md

 }
 ```

-We need another method to perform the state changes, `reducer` is the last méthod that we need in your implementation.
+We need another method to perform the state changes, `reducer` is the last méthod that we need in our implementation.

 ```typescript
 class Store{